Numerical treatment of interfaces for second-order wave equations: Numerical scheme

-where $L$, which we call the {\sl interaction factor}, is a positive real constant to be chosen as large as possible, in order to make the interaction as strong as possible.
-In this way we penalize the difference on the two sides of the interface and drive them to coincide with a very large exponential factor, while keeping the energy bounded.
-The limitation on how large $L$ can be comes from the fact that a too-large value would make the system unstable by making a large contribution to the eigenvalues along the negative real axis, making explicit time integration schemes fall outside their stability region, or making the needed time step prohibitively small.
-For explicit schemes the value of $L$ should not be larger than $L = \frac{1}{\sigma_{0}dx}$, so it contributes to the CFL factor as much as the principal part.
-This turns out not to be good enough, giving unacceptably large errors in the form of bounces at the interface for a resolution that describes appropriately the solution.
-Thus we had to use larger factors and so to resort to a semi-implicit method which would free us from the CFL limitation.
+The limitation of how large $L$ can be chosen comes from the fact that a too large negative real part would make the system unstable by making a large contribution to the eigenvalues along the negative real axis, thus making explicit time integration schemes fall outside their stability region, or making the needed time step prohibitively small.
+For explicit schemes, the value of $L$ should not be larger than $L=1$, since it contributes to the CFL factor as much as the principal part.
+This value turns out not to be large enough for our scheme, giving unacceptably large errors in the form of bounces at the interface for a resolution that describes appropriately the solution.
+Thus we use larger factors and resort to a semi-implicit method which would free us from the CFL limitation.

-The system of ordinary differential equations (\ref{second_ODE}) described above, with the proposed correction (\ref{corrected_Pi}), was evolved using Runge-Kutta type methods: first the usual third-order one, and then an IMEX method \cite{Ascher1997151, pareschi}, specifically the one called the IMEX-SSP3(4,3,3) L-stable scheme in \cite{pareschi}.
-For the spatial discretization we used finite-difference operators approximating the second derivative obtained in \cite{Mattsson-Parisi}.
-We also compared with the use of first derivative operators \cite{Lehner:2005bz,Strand199447,Optimized} applied twice.
-We did this because in some systems where off-diagonal terms occur in the Laplacian, or lower-order terms are present, one might want to use a single operator for every derivative.
-We then compare the results obtained with these methods with the evolution obtained using the standard first-order SAT method (\ref{FO_SAT}).
-We report on the findings in the next section.
+Summarizing, the system of ordinary differential equations described in (\ref{second_ODE}) with the proposed correction introduced in (\ref{corrected_Pi}), is evolved using a third-order IMEX method \cite{Ascher1997151,pareschi}, specifically the one called IMEX-SSP3(4,3,3) L-stable scheme as per \cite{pareschi}.
+For the spatial discretization we propose finite-difference operators approximating the second derivative obtained in \cite{Mattsson-Parisi}.

+In order to confirm the correctness of our approach we compare the results of the method proposed with the corresponding traditional explicit third order Runge-Kutta method verifying the presence of the bounces at the interface with the choice of $L=1$.
+In addition, for the spatial discretization, we compare the choice of the spatial operator that approximates the second derivative with the use of first derivative operators \cite{Lehner:2005bz,Strand199447,Optimized} applied twice.
+We do this because in some systems where off-diagonal terms occur in the Laplacian, or lower-order terms are present, one might want to use a single operator for every derivative.